Syslog-NG log serverJuly 2007

 Syslog-NG

-is an improvement upon syslog
+is an improvement upon syslog with regard to configurability.

-We followed the SysLog-NG Administrator Guide, in which syslog-ng
+We followed the SysLog-NG Administrator Guide, in which syslog-ng is documented well.

-syslog-ng
+syslog-ng server

-Install syslog-ng
+Install syslog-ng:

 apt-get install syslog-ng

-, configure the server to listen to incoming logs:
+In /etc/syslog-ng/syslog-ng.conf.dist, configure the server to listen to incoming logs:

 Restart the daemon: